BrightspaceUI/core/mixins/localize-mixin.md

 }
 ```

+When using this method, depending on various user settings, it's possible that a language file that does not exist will be requested, resulting in a network error (404).
+In production, your build system should prevent this by transpiling the variable dynamic import.
+BSI does this for you.

-If your build system does not support variable dynamic imports, you'll need to manually set up imports for each language:
+If your build system does not support variable dynamic imports, you'll need to manually set up imports for each supported language:

 ```javascript
 static get localizeConfig() {